ComputeCanada/magic_castle/README.md

 3. For each virtual machine creation request, Magic Castle provides a [cloud-init](https://cloudinit.readthedocs.io/en/latest/) file.
 This file is used to initialize the virtual machine base configuration and installs puppet agent.
-The cloud-init file of the `puppet` virtual machine installs and configures a Puppet primary server.
+The cloud-init file of the `puppet` tagged virtual machine installs and configures a Puppet primary server.
 4. Terraform uploads on the Puppet primary server instance a YAML file containing information about the roles of each instances specified as tags.